946336/calc_var/README.md

 Intermediate variables can be introduced in the scope of another expression.
 These variables are destroyed after `<Exp_1>` is evaluated.
 You can introduce multiple intermediate variables at once.

-Intermediate variables are be mutually recursive (Note: super extensive testing has not been done on this front), so the following examples are correct and equivalent.
+Intermediate variables are mutually recursive (Note: super extensive testing has not been done on this front), so the following examples are correct and equivalent.
 After either or both of these statements, `a` is correctly bound to the value `5`, and neither `b` nor `c` are bound as variables.

     >>> let a = b + 0 where b = c and c = 5
     = 5